mytech-today-now/business_search/readme.md

    - An “Add Custom Category” form allows the user to specify:
      - `Key` (e.g., `amenity`, `shop`, `office`)
      - `Value` (e.g., `cafe`, `bakery`)
-     - `Filename` (e.g., `cafes.csv`)
-   - On submission, the page validates that all fields are present and that the filename ends with `.csv`.
+   - On submission, the page validates that all fields are present and that the filename ends with `.xlsx`.
    - If valid, the custom category is stored in `localStorage` under `userCategories` so that it persists across sessions.
    - The category list is immediately re-rendered to include the new entry.